12×12×12 nest box, 1 per 4 hens, mounted below the roost

 - Reachable for collection.External boxes that protrude through the wall let you collect from outside.
 Internal boxes need a clear path inside the coop.
 If you have to crawl over the roost to reach the boxes, you'll skip collection during bad weather and eggs will pile up.

-The two basic mounting schemes:
+The two mounting schemes:

 - Internal nest boxes live inside the coop, usually mounted along one wall.
 Cheaper, simpler, warmer.
 Drawbacks: you walk into the coop to collect, and roost placement matters more (a poorly placed roost above an internal box drops droppings into the box).